sergiodxa/remix-auth/README.md

 export namespace MyStrategy {
   export interface VerifyOptions {
-    // The values you will pass to the verify callback }
+    // The values you will pass to the verify function }
 }